dekoza/mtgpl/DGM.rst

 Ætherling
-    {U}: Exile Ætherling.
+    |mana_u|: Exile Ætherling.
 Return it to the battlefield under its owner's control at the beginning of the next end step.

-    {U}: Ætherling can't be blocked this turn.
+    |mana_u|: Ætherling can't be blocked this turn.

-    {1}: Ætherling gets +1/-1 until end of turn.
+    |mana_1|: Ætherling gets +1/-1 until end of turn.

-    {1}: Ætherling gets -1/+1 until end of turn.
+    |mana_1|: Ætherling gets -1/+1 until end of turn.

 Alive // Well (Alive)